MariaJalal-hm/DevOps05/README.md

+Question 4: Difference Between Git and GitHub

+Git: Git is a distributed version control system for tracking changes in source code during software development.
+It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.

+GitHub: GitHub is a web-based Git repository hosting service, which offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.

+Git vs	GitHub
+1. Git is a software.
+GitHub is a service.
+2. Git is a command-line tool	GitHub is a graphical user interface
+3. Git is installed locally on the system	GitHub is hosted on the web
+4. Git is maintained by linux.
+GitHub is maintained by microsoft.
+5. Git is focused on version control and code sharing.
+GitHub is focused on centralized source code hosting.
+6. Git is a version control system to manage source code history.
+GitHub is a hosting service for Git repositories.
+7. Git was first released in 2005.
+GitHub was launched in 2008.
+8. Git has no user management feature.
+GitHub has built-in user management feature.

 Question 3: Benefits of cloud computing

 Cloud computing offers your business many benefits.
 It allows you to set up what is essentially a virtual office to give you the flexibility of connecting to your business anywhere, any time.
 With the growing number of web-enabled devices used in today's business environment (e.g. smartphones, tablets), access to your data is even easier.